kexinj2018/CS_project/README.md

   Comments:

-  - Due to time constraints, I won't run both Gaussian SVM and linear SVM.
+  - Due to time constraints, only considered linear SVM; should have considered Gaussian SVM as well if time allowed.
   - Hyperparameter tuning: Due to time constraints, I won't tune hyperparameters in all models, and only tune that with the lowest validation error.
 For the rest of the models, I use the most commonly/popular/default used values for hyperparameter.
   - Left out: gradient boosting (half finished under comments in R), flexible discrimant analysis, bagging, MARS among others due to time constraints.